Metal theft: Germany

-In April 2016, a cast bronze owl was stolen from the grave of a 2-year-old child in Rommerkirchen.
+In April 2016, a cast bronze owl was stolen from the grave of a two-year-old child in Rommerkirchen.
 The €800 sculpture far exceeds the €20 scrap value.

 Haiti

 In Haiti, after the 2010 Haiti earthquake, some looters were reported to be removing rebar from the concrete of collapsed buildings in order to sell it.
 Others hacked up downed power lines.

 India

-In the city of Kolkata, India more than 10,000 manhole covers were taken in two months.
+In the city of Kolkata, India, more than 10,000 manhole covers were taken in two months.
 These were replaced with concrete covers, but these were also stolen, this time for the rebar inside them.

 Indonesia

 In 2016, the sewers in Medan Merdeka avenue near National Monument, Central Jakarta, was discovered had been clogged with 10 truck loads of rubber-PVC cable jacket, causing flood in the area.
 Then it was discovered that the cables belongs to PT Telkom or PT PLN, state-owned telecommunication and electricity provider.
 The cable jacket was left clogging the sewer, while the metal thieves stole the inner copper wires.

-Several war graves in the Java Sea were discovered to have been removed by metal scavengers.
+Several war graves in the Java Sea were discovered to have been allegedly removed by Chinese metal scavengers.
 The wrecks of HMS Exeter, HMS Encounter, and USS Perch had been totally removed.
 A sizable portion of HMS Electra was also scavenged.

 The wrecks of HNLMS De Ruyter, HNLMS Java, and HNLMS Kortenaer were also missing.

+There has been a rising concern that other war graves in the Java Sea and surrounding seas are at risk of desecration by Chinese metal scavengers.